Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Characterizing genuine quantum non-Markovianity

 for an arbitrary bipartite state $\sigma_{AC}$, where the infimum is carried out over the set of all state extensions $\sigma_{ACF}$, i.e., $\sigma_{AC}=\Tr_F [\sigma_{ACF}]$.
 It is a faithful measure of quantum entanglement and vanishes if and only if $\sigma_{AC}$ is a separable state in the partition $A|C$~\cite{Brandao11}.
-In fact, any quantum state $\sigma_{ACF}$ of finite-dimensional systems with $I(A;C|F)_\sigma=0$ satisfies a Markov chain structure~\cite{hayden2004},